Global Women's Health

 In Malawi, ACOG is implementing a quality improvement initiative centered around the Alliance for Innovation on Material Health (AIM) safety bundles to provide improvements to postpartum hemorrhage (PPH) interventions.

 In Latin America ACOG worked with the Committee of Accreditation Federation of Association and Societies of Obstetrics and Gynecology (CAFA) to provide accreditation for residency programs, and develop and administer a certification examinations catalyzing awareness in the entire region.
 In 2015, 116 certification exams were administered in six Central American counties.

 In Zambia ACOG convened a panel making a case for postpartum hemorrhage (PPH) prevention intervention, with a particular focus on adding uterine balloon tamponade (UBT) as a rescue device in PPH prevention interventions.
 ACOG introduced UBT training to 49 maternal health care providers.
 The training included skills-building exercises that addressed the technical concerns and challenges of integrating UBT in PPH.

 ACOG serves as a bridge for our university partners by developing a resource hub for distance education and skills development to engage our members who are interested in participating in shoulder-to-shoulder exchanges.
 ACOG provides a listserv for 144 members to discuss and participate in global health topics and programs.

 Stipends and Honoraria:

-- Stipends and honoraria from ACOG and other organizations can be redirected to the College.
+- Stipends and honoraria from ACOG can be redirected back to the College.
 Please contact Elizabeth O'Connell at firstname.lastname@example.org before accepting payments to avoid tax-liabilities.

 - Please make all checks payable to The American College of Obstetricians and Gynecologists and mail to Development Department/Global Women's Health, ACOG, 409 12th Street SW, Washington, DC 20024.